nuwave/lighthouse/docs/5/api-reference/directives.md

 Clear a resolver cache by tags.
 """
 directive @clearCache(
     """
     Name of the parent type of the field to clear.
     """
     type: String!

     """
     Source of the parent ID to clear.
     """
     idSource: ClearCacheIdSource

     """
     Name of the field to clear.
     """
     field: String
-) on FIELD_DEFINITION
+) repeatable on FIELD_DEFINITION

 """
 Options for the `id` argument on `@clearCache`.